mboronin/murderer_prolog/README.md

-## Murdereer game
+## Murderer game
 Project contains the group assignment for the Declarative Problem Solving methods course.
 The Murderer game consists of simple console UI and a game.
-The project includes tests as well.
+Tests can be found in test.pl.

 ### Run
 The file main should be consulted into the memory before the start.